canonical/operator-workflows/terraform-compliance/README.md

 - Variable and output blocks are alphabetical.
 - Mandatory variables/outputs per module type (charm, component, product), plus a broad type-family check and CC008 defaults where unambiguous.
 Optional variables/outputs are validated only when present.
-Charm modules are also checked for *unexpected* variables and outputs (the charm interface is closed); component and product modules are checked for unexpected *outputs* only, since they may declare author-named external-integration variables.
+CC008 allows arbitrary extra variables and outputs, but names retired under CC008 (e.g. `endpoints`, split into `provides`/`requires`) are flagged as deprecated.
 - Remote module sources are pinned (a `?ref=` that isn't a floating branch, or a registry `version`).